Nathan2041/BitScraper/README.md

 # BitScraper
-Created with CodeSandbox

-BitScraper is a JavaScript coding game inspired by replicube.
-It is planned to have more levels soon
+BitScraper is a JavaScript (both) coding game inspired by replicube.
+It is planned to have more levels soon, and a demo will release by the end of fall.